 One of the reasons why visitors and foreigners are drawn to Korean culture is their food.
 Of course, what is travel without trying authentic Korean food?
-There might be a lot of Korean restaurants in different parts of the world but eating Korean street food along the street of South Korea offers a different kind of authenticity and experience.
+There might be a lot of Korean restaurants in different parts of the world, but eating Korean street food along the streets of South Korea offers a different kind of authenticity and experience.
 Enjoy the open-air dining experience while embracing the South Korean vibe, like in K-dramas.

 The street of Seoul, South Korea, is a haven for the best Korean street food like hotteok (stuffed pancake), tteokbokki (spicy rice cakes), odeng (fish cake), and bindaetteok (mung bean pancakes).
 There’s an infinite number of street food vendors in different parts of Seoul.
 Some of the famous food markets are Gwangjang Market (광장시장), Seoul Bamdokkaebi Night Market (서울 밤도깨비 야시장), and Myeongdong Street Food Alley.